margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 Opaque gateways MUST report the combined capabilities of all the devices they connect to the WFM.

 > Example: An opaque gateway has two child-devices.
 Each child-device has an ARM64 processor with 2 cores, 5 GB of memory, 32 GB of storage, and 1 ethernet interface.
-The gateway will report capabilities of 4 cores, 10 GB of memory, 64 GB of storage, and 2 ethernet interfaces.
-In addition since the gateway can deploy compose application on its child-devices it will report the role of "standalone device".
+The gateway will report capabilities of 2 CPUs (arm64) with 2 cores each, 10 GB of memory, 64 GB of storage, and 2 ethernet interfaces.
+In addition since the gateway can deploy compose applications on its child-devices it will report the role of "standalone device".

 ## See-thru gateways

 See-thru gateways MUST report their capabilities and the capabilities of each device they connect to the WFM.
-This done by calling the `device capabilities` endpoint for the gateway itself and each device.
+This is done by calling the `device capabilities` endpoint for the gateway itself and for each device.
 The `deviceId` in the endpoint is used to indicate the hierarchy of devices, with a parent/child relationship.
 For example, if a see-thru gateway with `deviceId` "gateway1" connects two devices with `deviceId` "deviceA" and "deviceB", the gateway would call the `device capabilities` endpoint three times with the following `deviceId`s: "gateway1", "gateway1/deviceA", and "gateway1/deviceB".

 When reporting its own capabilities, a see-thru gateway MUST report the role "Gateway".